Omega-Mu-Gamma-Studio/SeeDS/README.md

 just this repo:

 1. Read this README fully (you just did).
-2. Read `PRD.md` in full — it has the exact lesson JSON schema (§8), the full feature list, architecture, and QA checklist.
+2. Read `PRD.md` in full — the lesson JSON schema (§8), the unit/landmark
+   schema (§8.6), the Passport system (§6.1), full feature list, architecture, and QA checklist all live there.
-3. Read `GAMMA_COUSINS.md` in full — it has every tutor's personality, voice rules, and the design rules that apply to any dialogue you write for them.
+3. Read `GAMMA_COUSINS.md` in full — every tutor's personality, voice rules, and the design rules that apply to any dialogue you write for them.
-4. Before authoring a new lesson: check `PRD.md` §8.2 for the required node fields for that structure type, and §12 for the pre-merge checklist.
+4. Before authoring a new lesson: check `PRD.md` §8.2 for required node fields per structure type, and §12 for the pre-merge checklist.
+5. Before authoring a new unit: make sure its `landmarks` array is defined and every one of its lessons is assigned to exactly one landmark (§8.6) — this is easy to forget and fails silently, not loudly.
-5. Before writing a cousin's dialogue for a lesson: open her folder in `data/dialogue/{cousinId}/`, create the file for that lesson ID if it doesn't exist, and write only the phase-level dialogue overrides — don't touch the lesson core file.
+6. Before writing a cousin's dialogue for a lesson: open her folder in `data/dialogue/{cousinId}/`, create the file for that lesson ID if it doesn't exist, write only the phase-level overrides — never touch the lesson core file.
-6. Never hardcode a specific cousin's assets or dialogue path anywhere outside `services/dialogueService.js` and the sprite-resolution logic in `components/cousin/CousinAvatar.jsx` — every other component should be working with already-resolved data.
+7. Never hardcode a specific cousin's assets or dialogue path anywhere outside `services/dialogueService.js` and the sprite-resolution logic in `components/cousin/CousinAvatar.jsx`.

 ---

-## 7. License
+## 7. Current Status — What's Actively Being Worked On

-See `LICENSE`.
-(SeeDS is a collaborative studio tool — MIT.)
+Snapshot, so nobody (including future-you) wastes time wondering "is this done or not" about the parts that are visibly incomplete:

+- **Fully built and verified:** all 22 lessons authored with real content (concept, C code, dialogue, visual data) across all 6 units; the 5-Phase engine; the Konva visualizer layer (`NodeGraphRenderer`, `BarsRenderer`, `BucketsRenderer`, `ArrayTreeDualRenderer`); the neutral-default dialogue fallback chain; the cousin selection/onboarding gate; the Passport/Landmarks progress system.
+Builds clean with `npm run build`, zero errors.
+- **Not yet started — cousin dialogue packs.** Every lesson currently runs on the neutral default narrator only. `data/dialogue/{cousinId}/` folders exist for all 10 Gamma Cousins but are empty — this is expected and non-breaking (§4), not a bug.
+Writing a cousin's full 22-lesson voice pass is the next major content phase, and per `PRD.md` §5.1, which cousin goes first hasn't been decided yet — deliberately, so it happens after the neutral-voice content is proven, not before.
+- **Not yet started — character sprites.** `public/sprites/default/` and
+  `public/sprites/cousins/{id}/` exist as empty folders (`.gitkeep` placeholders only) for all 6 required expressions (`teaching`/`excited`/`thinking`/`oops`/`frustrated`/`idle`) per character.
+  No actual artwork has been produced yet for anyone, including the default narrator — `CousinAvatar.jsx` currently has nothing to render.
+- **Not yet started — background/environment art.** The Passport system's `visualHook` descriptions (e.g. "a workshop strung with actual chain-link" for The Chainworks) are written as text prompts for future illustration, not as delivered assets.
+Landmark backgrounds, the campus-map visual itself, and any lesson-specific environment art are all still text descriptions waiting to become art.

+If you're a contributor picking a task off this list: dialogue packs are pure JSON authoring (no code changes required, see §4/§6 above), sprites and background art are asset production against the existing folder contracts above, and neither blocks the other — they can be worked in parallel by different people without stepping on each other's files.

 ---

+## 8. License

+**PolyForm Noncommercial 1.0.0.** SeeDS is licensed under the same finished-product license tier as the studio's other shipped apps — this supersedes an earlier plan to keep SeeDS under MIT as a "collaborative tool," and an earlier draft of this README incorrectly named it PolyForm **Shield** instead — a meaningfully different license, corrected here.

+In plain terms, and this distinction matters, so read it carefully rather than pattern-matching to "oh, some open-source-adjacent license":

+- **Noncommercial ≠ Shield.** PolyForm Shield permits commercial use broadly, restricting only *competing* against the licensor.
+PolyForm Noncommercial is
+  stricter: **no commercial use of any kind is permitted**, full stop, by anyone other than the licensor.
+You can use, study, modify, and share this source freely for noncommercial purposes — personal learning, academic use, contributing back to the project — but nobody (including a fork, including a derivative product) may use this code, or a substantial part of it, as part of anything sold, monetized, or run as a commercial service, without a separate agreement with Omega Mu Gamma Studio.
+- This is the correct license for a course-companion tool the studio wants freely usable by students and contributors, while keeping commercial exploitation of the codebase itself off the table.

+See the `LICENSE` file in this repo for the full, authoritative text — this paragraph is a plain-English summary, not a substitute for it.
+If anything here reads differently than what's actually in `LICENSE`, `LICENSE` wins;
+flag it and this section gets corrected again.

+---

 *Built by Omega Mu Gamma Studio.
 Full spec: `PRD.md`.
-Tutor roster: `GAMMA_COUSINS.md`.*
+Tutor roster:
+`GAMMA_COUSINS.md`.*